NuodiLiu/fs_marking/README.md

 This rule checks if the document footer is correctly set up.
 This checking is strict.
 Any footer content error will be marked to review.
+There are some limitation of this problem.
+It can only detect when it's all correct or all error or partialy correct without footer content error.
+All footer content error will be marked as manual review.

 ---